 Factors to consider when paying a mortgage with a credit card

-Even if you’re able to find a way to cover your mortgage using a credit card, it might not be worthwhile for your finances, your charge or both.
+Even if you’re able to find a way to cover your mortgage using a credit card, it might not be worthwhile for your finances, your charge, or both.
 There are several factors to consider before choosing this option:

 FEES VS. REWARDS

 It is tempting to cover your mortgage using a credit card if it means you may earn rewards on this typically substantial bill.
-But the price of a third party processing fee can remove your earnings.
+But the price of a third-party processing fee can remove your earnings.
 For those who have a mortgage payment of $2,500, and you are paying a 2.5% processing fee, that is $62.50 each moment.

 Credit card reward rates vary by issuer, but it is rare that they exceed the cost of such a fee.
 One exception is a charge card’s signup bonus.
-If placing a one-time mortgage payment on your card will help you satisfy a minimum spending requirement for a lavish bonus which far exceeds the fee, it might make sense.
+If placing a one-time mortgage payment on your card will help you satisfy a minimum spending requirement for a lavish bonus that far exceeds the fee, it might make sense.

 The Expense of INTEREST

 Placing your mortgage payment on a credit card could lead to costly interest charges in the event you do not pay your credit card bill off in full each month.
 The long-term cost of carrying large ongoing balances would easily wipe out any benefits you could earn.